Driving Innovation.

 Annbjørg Falck

-- Visionary leader in drug development, specializing in regulatory strategy and commercialization, with a passion for advancing novel therapies to patients.
+Key Focus: Experienced biotech leader in drug development, specializing in regulatory strategy and commercialization and advancing novel therapies to patients.

 Education:

-- Leadership roles in drug development since 2010, focusing on regulatory strategy from preclinical to clinical phases.
+- Leadership roles in drug development since 2010, with a strong track record in executing regulatory strategies and advancing therapies from preclinical through clinical milestones.

 - Co-founded NaDeNo after serving as Entrepreneur in Residence for SINTEF TTO & Venture, driving the commercialization of SINTEF’s nanomedicine technology.